- About Us

 1. Current résumé or curriculum vitae (CV).
 The résumé/CV must be in 12 point Times New Roman font with 1” margins, must not exceed two (2) pages in length, and must include the following elements, as applicable:

 2. Personal Narrative statement.
-The narrative statement must be in 12 point Times New Roman font with 1” margins, 1.5 line-spacing, and 3-5 pages in length.
+The narrative statement must be in 12 point Times New Roman font with 1” margins, 1.5 line-spacing, and must not exceed three (3) pages in length and should describe the following:

-5. Two letters of recommendation, one from your major professor, and the other from a professor, advisor, mentor or school administrator who is in a position to comment on your past academic/research performance as well as on your suitability for the scholarship.
-Letters of recommendation will be submitted separately from the rest of your application, directly from the letter writer.
-Further instructions on how to submit letters of recommendation via eSeaGrant are forthcoming.
-Make sure your recommendation writers have sufficient time to get the letter to us on or before the application deadline.
-Letters of recommendation must arrive by the application deadline for the application to be considered.
+5. Two letters of recommendation, one from your major professor, and the second letter from anyone of your choosing who can speak to your past academic/research performance, your outreach and engagement experience, and/or your suitability for the scholarship.
+The applicant will request letters of recommendation directly through the eSeaGrant system, and the letter writer will upload their digital letter of recommendation onto eSeaGrant.
+Make sure your recommendation writers have sufficient time to get the letter to us by or before the application deadline; letters of recommendation must arrive by the application deadline for the application to be considered.

 Applications are reviewed by a selection committee, usually comprised of 3-5 people appointed by the Research and Scholars Program Leader.
-Applicants are judged on the quality of writing and ability to articulate academic and professional experiences and goals as they align with this Scholarship; dedication to societally relevant scholarship and the education, outreach, and engagement elements of their projects; and, scholastic achievement and potential as evidenced by academic records and letters of support.
-After reviewing all eligible applications, the selection committee will interview the top candidates in late July or August.
+Applicants are judged on the quality of writing and ability to articulate academic and professional experiences as they align with this Scholarship, the Oregon Sea Grant mission, and their long term goals; dedication to societally relevant scholarship and the education, outreach, and engagement elements of their projects; experience with people from diverse backgrounds; and, scholastic achievement and potential as evidenced by academic records and letters of support.
+After reviewing all eligible applications, the selection committee will interview the top candidates in early to mid- August.
 Interviews will be conducted by members of the selection team and by the Oregon Sea Grant Director.

 The recipient(s) of the scholarship will be part of Oregon Sea Grant’s Scholars Program and will be asked to represent Oregon Sea Grant.
 The recipient provides the Sea Grant office with quarterly updates on her/his academic progress and status.
 These quarterly updates may be posted to the Oregon Sea Grant Scholars blog.
 The recipient will also submit a final project report narrative when the scholarship ends and will also provide Sea Grant with an electronic copy of her thesis or project paper upon completion of her degree program.
 In addition, the recipient may be asked to present her scholarship work in academic or other settings.